yjeroen/foundry-shadowrun6-eden/README.md

 _Are you a dataslave or deckhead?_ If you have JavaScript, HTML and/or CSS skills, you can take ownership of one of the feature requests by replying on it (to let people know you work on this) and become a collaborator!
 See: [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 ## System Screenshots
-> The character sheet now has an updated monitor experience!
+> The character sheet has a clickable monitor experience!
 If you click on the coloured boxes, you get that much damage, and when you click on a white box you get healed unto that box.
 Stun overflow goes to Physical, and Physical into your Overflow. _In simple terms, don't get fragged._

 ![FoundryVTT Shadowrun6 Monitor](https://github.com/yjeroen/foundry-shadowrun6-eden/blob/main/.github/images/sr6-eden-monitors.gif?raw=true)